BeamMW/docs-gitbook/desktop/receiving-beam.md

 We recommend public offline addresses for users expecting to receive donations while their wallet is constantly offline.
 Public offline addresses do not expire but they are less secure since they allow the receiver to know when (though not how much or to whom) these funds are spent.

 {% hint style="danger" %}
-Public offline addresses should only be used for donations or cases when the wallet is always offline.&#x20;
+Public offline addresses should only be used for donations or cases when the wallet is always offline.
 {% endhint %}

 To find your public offline address, follow the steps below: